mayrop/data-analytics-projects/ai/README.md

 # Artificial Intelligence (H) 2018-2019
 # Assessed Exercise: Individual, 20% of the final grade (∼ 20 hours)

 Final report can be found [here](ai/report/project.pdf).
-It is generated from a [.Rmd file](ai/report/project.Rmd)
+It is generated from a [.Rmd file](ai/report/project.Rmd).
+In order to generate it:
+- `python run_generation.py`
+- `python run_eval.py 0,1,2,3,4,5,6,7`
+- `python run_eval.py 0,1,2,3 10000 4`
+- Knit the .Rmd file from R Studio

 ## Problem Statement
-Your task is to design, implement, evaluate and document three virtual agents which are (potentially) able to reach a goal in a custom Open AI Gym environment derived from Frozen.
-Thus, you will need to install and understand the workings of the Open AI Gym environment to be able solve the task (hint: see AI (H) Lab 2).
+Your task is to design, implement, evaluate and document three virtual agents which are (potentially) able to reach a goal in a custom Open AI Gym environment derived from [Frozen](https://gym.openai.com/envs/FrozenLake8x8-v0/).
+Thus, you will need to install and understand the workings of the [Open AI Gym](https://gym.openai.com/) environment to be able solve the task (hint: see AI (H) Lab 2).

 The specific environment/problem under consideration is a grid-world with a starting position (S), obstacles (H) and a final goal (G).
 The task is to get from S to G. The environment is defined in `uofgsocsai.py`. via the class `LochLomondEnv` including documentation relating to the setting, specific states, parameters etc. An example of how to instantiate the environment and navigate it using random actions is provided in `lochlomond_demo.py`.